-- 1. A Position Paper addressing a question or set of questions through review and critique of the appropriate literatures, and concluding with a set of recommendations or reframed/reinterpreted questions.
+- 1. A Paper or Long Essay addressing a question or set of questions through scholarly review and critique of the appropriate literatures, and concluding with a set of recommendations or reframed/reinterpreted questions.
 (E.g., How is transfer of learning currently understood?
 How can transfer of learning be facilitated in middle school math classes?)
-Students are encouraged to write the essay as a publishable article for a specific professional journal. - 2a.
-A Practitioner's Narrative in which teachers or other practitioners describe and reflect on the implementation of a change process in their setting.
-Including an account of initiatives, consequences, obstacles, problem solving, and project redesign, as well as reflections on the change process itself. - 2b.
-A Practitioner's Narrative in which the reflective narrative is not focused on a particular event or change but is an occasion for the writers to think deeply about their own practice-its origin, dynamic nature, influences, commitments, and future directions-to yield useful insights and discoveries. - 3.
-An 18-20 lesson Curriculum unit or Professional Development Workshop Series reflecting the integration of recommendations from the CCT Program, including a rationale of its design and structure, detailed plans, and assessment procedures. - 4.
-A set of Original Curriculum Materials; the accompanying paper explains how and why the materials were developed, what need they meet, and specifically how they are to be used for instruction and assessment. - 5.
-A set of Curriculum materials in another form (e.g. software) supported by an essay as in (4). - 6.
-A Video case study in 5 to 8 scenes designed to promote reflective dialogue and analysis of how the teacher/ leader functions; focusing on some aspects of teaching for thinking, and presenting reflections by the subject themselves and two others (for example, a student, colleague, parent).
-(The video might be used in CCT classes to provoke more subtle discussions of practice.)
-The video case study is to be accompanied by a supporting essay. - 7.
-An Arts option, comprising a work of literature or a video piece; the accompanying essay describes the work's evolution, and locates it in an appropriate theoretical framework. - 7a.
-Literature or visual product -- a piece of fiction, poetry or drama of appropriate scope (e.g. a one act play, a poetry chapbook, a short story or 2-3 short, shorts) polished and publication ready. - 7b.
-A Video Enactment -- a vignette, extended dramatic monologue, poetry reading, dance, musical performance, recorded (edited) with reasonable professionalism.
+This type of capstone typically starts with a topical research question or governing question.
+Students are encouraged to write the paper to help prepare for future academic work or to be published in a professional or academic journal or industry-specific forum. - 2.
+A Case Study/Practitioner's Narrative in which teachers or other practitioners describe and reflect on the implementation of a change process in their setting, as informed by your learning of critical and creative thinking.
+Including an account of initiatives, consequences, obstacles, problem solving, and project redesign, as well as reflections on the change process itself.
+Alternately, the reflective narrative may be written with respect to your development and allow you to think deeply about your own practice-its origin, dynamic nature, influences, commitments, and future directions-to yield useful insights and discoveries.
+This format can also lead to a practitioner's toolkit where aspects of the CCT experience are examined with respect to future application toward personal and professional goals. - 3.
+An 18-20 lesson Curriculum unit or Professional Development Workshop Series reflecting the integration of recommendations from the CCT Program, including a rationale of its design and structure, detailed plans, and assessment procedures.
+Other forms of Original Curriculum Materials may be developed as well where the accompanying paper explains how and why the materials were developed, what need they meet, and specifically how they are to be used for instruction and assessment. - 4.
+An Arts option, comprising a work of literature, visual or performing arts, or multimedia, for example, including both the artisitic product and an accompanying essay that describes the work's evolution, and locates it in an appropriate theoretical framework.
+Examples: Literature or visual product -- a piece of fiction, poetry or drama of appropriate scope (e.g. a one act play, a poetry chapbook, a short story or 2-3 short, shorts) polished and publication ready; Video Enactment -- a vignette, extended dramatic monologue, poetry reading, dance, musical performance, recorded (edited) with reasonable professionalism. - 5.
+Original Products, which exemplify the outcome of a creative process where you have developed something to be used to support change in an organization, community, or global setting, in ways that extend outside of the options described above.
+This includes a representation of the products in an archival format in addition to the accompanying essay in which you describe the theoretical framework, development of, and application of the products with reference to the role of critical and creative thinking in positioning the products for your intended audience.